 Moving to Coventry?
 Relocating is a big change and getting to know the area you are moving to is key to help you settle back your daily life as quickly as possible.
-So whether you are looking after a rental property for a new job, interested in local travel or just want to know more about City itself we will outline the basics of Coventry life.
+So whether you are looking after a rental property for a new job, interested in local travel or just want to know more about the city itself we will outline the basics of Coventry life.

 Transport and travel